 London, it has been said many a time, is full of surprises.
 By just taking a walk with a camera you can fill a whole day and stumble upon many oddities.
 With the need to escape the house and get some fresh air we left our little flat in Tottenham and walked down to Stoke Newington.
+Here we stumbled across Abney Park Cemetery which I’d highly recommend if you’re in the area.

 A walk through London can sometime leave you feeling as though you’ve walked into another country.
 One second you’ll be surrounded by hipster cafés with bearded men sitting in front of their Macbooks, the other you’ll be walking past butchers proudly serving Halal meat.
 The areas change with each street.